 Have a question or concern about your grade for an assignment?
 First check the directions and rubric for the assignment and identify where you think points were potentially missed.
 Meet with your assigned TA to discuss your questions.
-If you still have concerns, you can always present a grade appeal to your professor, who will regrade the assignment using the rubric and discuss your questions.
-Everyone on the teaching team is committed to helping you achieve the learning objectives.
+The professors are also glad to meet to discuss grades or anything related to your success in the course.
+Everyone on the teaching team is committed to helping you achieve the learning objectives!

 This class follows Notre Dame’s binding Honor Code.
 All work you submit must be your own.
 Your sources must be properly cited.
 In general, you can just reference course readings by their book or article title.
 Outside readings should be cited with a works cited or footnote system.
 Direct quotations from others must be in quotation marks.
 If you have questions about how to attribute your sources, talk to your TA or professor.